 Pregnancy With Spina Bifida

 After the initial ultrasound evaluation, you will likely be scheduled for fetal magnetic resonance imaging (MRI).
 A fetal MRI is similar to a CT scan but does not involve X-rays or radiation.
-Instead, a special magnet is used to produce images of the structures in the brain that cannot be seen easily with ultrasound.
+Instead, a special magnet is used to produce images of the structures in the fetus that cannot be observed easily with ultrasound.
 A fetal MRI is safe for both you and your baby.
-You will likely need ultrasounds every three to four weeks to monitor the amount of fluid in the ventricles in your baby’s head.
+You will likely need ultrasounds every 3 to 4 weeks to monitor the amount of fluid in the ventricles in your baby’s head.
 You may also meet with a genetic counselor and a pediatric neurosurgeon who specializes in repairing spina bifida after birth.

 Your baby will likely be delivered by C-section before labor contractions begin to lower the risk for damage to the spinal cord and surrounding nerve tissue.
 C-sections are typically scheduled at around 38 weeks of gestation (2 weeks before your due date).